PRODUCT DESIGN CASE STUDY:

 This project was completed on behalf of Spud Construct, a UK company who are changing the face of the construction industry through the introduction of their extremely comprehensive construction project management tool.
 Aspects of their software based product relies on the use of the Morphotablet 2, a powerful biometric tablet capable of streamlining aspects of the construction industry, including fingerprint clock in and clock out.

 Print My Part were tasked with creating a bespoke enclosure, capable of housing and securing the tablet.
 The end product would initially be manufactured in smaller batches of less than 100 units.
-With demand growing rapidly, the enclosure would later me 'tooled up' for mass production using the injection moulding process.
-The tablets stands are currently in use for access control at some of the largest construction projects in Europe.
+With demand growing rapidly, the enclosure has now been 'tooled up' for mass production using the injection moulding process.
+The tablet stands are currently in use for access control at some of the largest construction projects in Europe.

 DESIGN & DEVELOPMENT

 The enclosure design was required to meet various objectives, such as:

 Secure the tablet in a fixed location on site.

 Allow quick and easy tablet removal using a hinged front and lock and key.